cryptokrishtopher/binancescanner/readme.md

 - Telegram: @krishtopher

 ### Roadmap

-binancescanner is currently in early testing stages but will be expanded.
+binancescanner is currently in early testing stages but will be expanding soon:
-- Add docstrings
+- Adding docstrings
 - Graceful exception handling
-- Command line arguments for TRADING PAIR and THRESHOLDS
+- Adding command line arguments for TRADING PAIR and THRESHOLDS
-- Remove the need for authentication

 ## traderstoolkit
 The traderstoolkit is a collection of scripts and tools to allow easier trading.
 Each tool will be released standalone as they are completed and the toolkit will be released as a whole at a later date.

 > **testing for public release*
-> ***in development*
+> *  **in development*

 #### BITFINEX ONLY
 - BFtrader.py* - multiple trades, single currency trading bot